Max-Die/Simulator/README.txt

 The simulator is pseudorandom, if you want to get different pictures (while having the same training configuration) please change the number in rand = np.random.mtrand.RandomState(pid + 100) (line 161 in simulator.py) to whatever number you want.
 Do this every time you want to have different results.
-There will be objects drawn which pixels have all the same colour.
-Additionally there will be objects drawn which pixels have differentiating colours.
+There will be objects drawn, which pixels have all the same colour.
+Additionally, there will be objects drawn which pixels have differentiating colours.
 Proportions for that are 66,6% : 33,3%.

 Additional information: